Mabdel-03/9.520-The-Geometry-of-Grok/README.md

 python test_framework.py
 ```

-Expected output: `✅ All tests passed!
+Expected output: `All tests passed.
 Framework is ready to use.`

 ### Setup on Local Machine